juroberttyb/blog/src/notification_api.md

 }
 ```

-7) one may notice the legacy code uses Gorm to query database, since we as a team are moving to Sqlx, a new implementation would use Sqlx instead.
+One familiar with Golang may notice the legacy code uses Gorm to query database, since we as a team are moving to Sqlx, a new implementation would use Sqlx instead.

-8) after converting a loop of sql queries to a single one, we now have the following implementation which retrieve a list of speciaties for a list of users
+After converting a loop of sql queries to a single one, we now have the following implementation which retrieve a list of speciaties for a list of users.

 ##### aggregator/user.go
 ```
 ...
 specialties, err := specialtyStore.GetUsersSpecialties(ctx, uids)
 ...
 ```